sara-service/DSpace-Setup/README.md

 ### Troubleshooting

-* TomCat8 needs Java 1.8 and JDK8
-* DSpace 5.9 and 5.10 have broken RESTv2, you need to apply a fix to pull abdera version 1.1.3 instead of 1.1.1 in the pom.xml.
+* DSpace 5/6 has broken RESTv2, you need to apply a fix to pull abdera version 1.1.3 instead of 1.1.1 in the pom.xml.
 See https://github.com/DSpace/DSpace/pull/2271